kjunnarkar/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the "Document Object Model", which is the bridge between content on the webpage and the browser.
+Thus, the DOM is an API.
+The DOM represents the entire web page and allows programs to add, delete, and modify content on the web page.
+The DOM is a language independent interface which represents the whole HTML document as a tree structure where each node represents a part of the document.
+In other words, all HTML elements are defined as objects.
+The program or interface is the properties and methods of each object which allows the objects to be modified.

 2. What is an event?

+Javascript's interaction with HTML is accomplished through events that occur when the user or the browser manipulates the web page.
+For example, a web page that is loading is an event or a user clicking on a link or button are also events.
+Events are part of the DOM and every HTML element contains a set of events which can trigger Javascript code to perform some action like displaying messages to the user for example.

 3. What is an event listener?

+An event listener is a procedure or function in a program that waits for an event to occur.
+In other words, an event listener waits until the user or browser triggers some event on the web page.
+The event listener is programmed to react to an input or signal by calling the event's handler.
+The event handler then performs some action that has been defined programmmatically by the Javascript code.
+This could be changing the behavior of a button once it has been clicked or redirecting the user to another web page for example.

 4. Why would we convert a NodeList into an Array?

+NodeList objects are collections of nodes which are usually returned by methods such as document.querySelectorALL().
+NodeList is "array-like", not a true array.
+The Array.from() method can be performed on the nodeList to convert it to a true array so that advanced array methods such as .map, .filter and .reduce can be used.

 5. What is a component?

+A component is reusable code that can be defined one-time to display contents on the DOM.
+Adding new content to the DOM can be achieved without the need for repeating code or hardcoding of the "new" content.
+A function can be invoked and the "new" content quickly added to the DOM using the same "original" code without the need for modification of the code.
+An advantage of dividing the web page into components makes each "portion or piece" of the web page more manageable and much easier for debugging code.

 ### Git Set up